K-Arakawa/emacs-ime-patch/README.md

 # emacs-ime-patch
-IME patch for Emacs in MSYS2 environment
+Windows IME patch for Emacs in the MSYS2 environment